gbinal/p-o-d.github.com/faq.md

 ### Who is responsible for ensuring that datasets published in the agency.gov/data page (and subsequently Data.gov) meet each agency's requirements for security and privacy and quality?

-Each agency is responsible for ALL data made public.
+Each agency is responsible for *all* data made public.

 ### How can I contact the Data.gov staff for assistance in conducting mosaic effect reviews?